UNESCO King Sejong Literacy Prize

 The UNESCO King Sejong Literacy Prize is an annual prize awarded to three institutions, organizations or individuals "for their contribution to the fight against illiteracy."

 It is funded by the government of South Korea, which first offered the Prize in 1989, honouring the outstanding contribution made to literacy by King Sejong the Great, who created the Korean alphabet Hangul.
 The prize differs from other UNESCO literacy prizes, in that "it gives special consideration to the development and use of mother-tongue literacy education and training".

 Each award consists of a sum of US$20,000, a silver medal and a certificate.

+Purpose and significance

+The UNESCO King Sejong Literacy Prize aims to recognize outstanding contributions to the promotion of literacy, particularly in multilingual contexts and in the development of mother-tongue–based literacy programs.

+The prize highlights UNESCO's long-standing commitment to literacy as a foundation for human rights, social participation, and sustainable development.
+It also emphasizes the importance of culturally relevant education by supporting initiatives that use local languages and scripts.